How does suffering shape (or not shape) our view and experience of God?

 3. I am healed, even when I don’t look it.

 The realization gives me hope.
 It reminds me God is good and His plans are good.
 He doesn’t lie.
-I am healed, not will be healed.
+Provision for my healing is here.

 God has never lost a battle and since I belong to Him, everything I go through somehow fits (or is redeemed to fit) His plan for my life.